Montrose, Angus: Demography

 The 2001 census gave Montrose's total resident population as 10,845.
 This makes it the third largest town in Angus, after Arbroath (22,785) and Forfar (14,048) with Carnoustie in fourth place (10,561).

 Since the Second World War the population of Montrose has increased.
-The presence of Dundee families in Montrose during wartime convinced a number to settle there.
+The presence of Dundee families in Montrose during wartime persuaded a number to settle there.
 This altered the demographics of the town and led to the building of housing estates in the 1960s.
 A number of people from the Polish community who had served with the British forces at RAF Montrose also settled.

-There is an increasing elderly population which is reflected in the profusion of nursing and residential homes and in recent plans to extend provision for sheltered housing.
-Data published by Scottish Neighbourhood Statistics in 2008 records the population of Montrose & District as 15,013 which is around 18% of the population of Angus as a whole.
+The increase in the elderly population is reflected in the profusion of nursing and residential homes and in recent plans to extend provision for sheltered housing.
+Data published by Scottish Neighbourhood Statistics in 2008 records the population of Montrose & District as 15,013, which is around 18% of the population of Angus as a whole.
 Of this total 17.6% are children, 60% are of working age and 22% are pensioners.
-Around 12% of those who live in the town are unemployed and 14.1% of households are "income deprived".
+Around 12% of those who live in the town are unemployed and 14.1% of households are ‘income deprived’.

 Education

-Schools include six primary schools, Lochside, Ferryden, Southesk, Rosemount, Borrowfield and St Margarets, and one secondary school Montrose Academy.
+Schools include six primary schools - Lochside, Ferryden, Southesk, Rosemount, Borrowfield and St Margaret’s - and one secondary school, Montrose Academy.